Designer225/warp_plugin/README.md

     * Approaches exist to either speed up the warp while risking possible failures, or just keep warping as normal.
 * For some reason, only civilian ships (and possibly single-ship fleets - need testing) can trigger the on_ship_order on-action.
 An event that triggers on daily (with checks to make sure only a fleet that is jumping is eligible) is used as a workaround.
     * This may affect performance if a large number of fleets are using warp drives.
 * To avoid overwriting files too much, only "No Drive" and "Bio-Drive" options have been overwritten.
-Countries will start with Warp Drives only if they have the __Warp FTL Theory__ civic, but they can research it otherwise.
+For now, due to ongoing rewrite, countries will start with Warp Drives alongside Hyper Drives.
     * This is a compromise done to maximize mod compatibility.
-The affected drives are also not commonly used by playable countries anyway (Bubbles excepting).
+As of Grand Archive (3.14), most of the affected drives are used by space fauna.
 * Some builds have FTL enabled to allow the AI to use warp drives in a limited capacity since **the AI just.
 Doesn't.
 Know.
 How.
 To.
 Pathfind.
 Using.
 Only.
 Jump.
 Drives.** (Except in wartime, apparently.)
 After some back-and-forth, I decided on keeping hyper FTL on the warp drives since disabling it also causes bypasses to be unusable for normal players for some reason.